Best Immigration Guide for Iranians with IRGC Military Service Applying to Australia

 What Triggers the IRGC Problem

 The IRGC is listed as a terrorist organization in several Western jurisdictions.
-Australia has not formally listed the IRGC as a whole, but ASIO treats IRGC service as a significant security flag under Public Interest Criterion 4002.
-The assessment focuses on one question: was the applicant a voluntary member of an organization engaged in activities of concern, or was the applicant a conscript who completed mandatory national service?
+Australia has not formally listed the IRGC as a whole, but IRGC service is likely to receive enhanced scrutiny under Public Interest Criterion 4002.
+The assessment considers whether the applicant was a voluntary member of an organization engaged in activities of concern or a conscript who completed mandatory national service, along with the applicant's specific role, unit, and complete record.

-Iranian law requires all male citizens to complete 24 months of military service.
-Approximately 30-40 percent of conscripts are assigned to IRGC units rather than the Artesh (conventional armed forces) or NAJA (police).
-The assignment is not the conscript's choice.
-The conscript does not select the IRGC; the system places them there based on region, capacity, and administrative allocation.
+Iranian conscription includes 24-month terms, and some conscripts are assigned to IRGC units rather than the Artesh (conventional armed forces) or NAJA (police).
+The assignment is not necessarily the conscript's choice.
+The conscript does not select the IRGC; the system places them there based on administrative allocation.

-ASIO's assessment process recognizes this distinction.
-Evidence from submissions to the Australian Parliament has established that conscripts who served in the IRGC are distinct from voluntary IRGC members in legally relevant ways: they are compelled into service, they serve a fixed term, they do not take ideological oaths of the type that voluntary members take, and they are typically not assigned to the security and surveillance functions that make voluntary IRGC membership a character concern.
+Evidence from submissions to the Australian Parliament describes conscripts who served in the IRGC as distinct from voluntary IRGC members in legally relevant ways: they are compelled into service, they serve a fixed term, they do not take ideological oaths of the type that voluntary members take, and they are typically not assigned to the security and surveillance functions that make voluntary IRGC membership a character concern.
+The whole profile is assessed individually.

 The problem is that Form 1399 does not ask "were you a conscript or a volunteer?" in those terms.
 It asks for your dates of service, your rank, your unit designation, the names of your commanding officers, and the specific operations or activities you participated in.
 How you answer those questions — and whether the answers are consistent with your Smart Card (Kart-e-Payan-e-Khedmat), your Shenasnameh, and your other disclosed documents — is what determines whether ASIO treats your application as a manageable conscription case or flags it for extended review.